shabbirabdul/Project-Pipeline3/README.md

 ###Monitor the application for Alerts/Failures

+Monitoring application can be done using several approaches.

-A Jenkins Site Monitoring plugin is installed to get the status of application.
+1. A Jenkins Site Monitoring plugin is installed to get the status of application.
 The plugin checks if the site is up for every 2 seconds.

 ![alt text] (https://github.ncsu.edu/github-enterprise-assets/0000/2100/0000/0770/3e965e32-e3a8-11e4-803e-2785bb2af38c.png)

-The Jenkins job configured also gives the status of a successful build.
+2. The Jenkins job configured also gives the status of a successful build.

 ![alt text] (https://github.ncsu.edu/github-enterprise-assets/0000/2100/0000/0768/63b7a998-e3a6-11e4-9105-cdff6c9bc812.png)

-We can also extend our Monitoring workshop to check if the application is breaching memory contraints.
+3. We can also extend our Monitoring workshop to check if the application is breaching memory contraints.
 To explain this we have deployed same web application on two different servers, when the memory limit exceeds 85% the proxy server will toggle between servers.

 ```
 var io = require('socket.io').listen(server);